 - An assessment against the planning scheme CairnsPlan2016;

 - Payment of relevant application fees, (please refer to Development Fees & Charges.
 More than one fee may apply for applications that cover multiple application types); and

 - Where a professional landscape architect/landscape designer has been engaged, they are also responsible for supplying a statement of compliance.

 The Operational Works application should be a standalone application whereby all relevant plans and information referred to is supplied together for assessment.
 The Operational Works application should not have to rely on other applications already submitted or reports yet to be obtained from other sources.

-Where a professional landscape architect/landscape designer has been engaged, they are also responsible for:
+Where you engage a professional landscape architect/landscape designer, they are also responsible for:

 - undertaking a final inspection

 - submitting as-constructed landscaping plans (where required) to Council, and